Nicole1701/group_project1/README.md

 ## Impact of Seasonality on Average Revenue/Ratings/Duration

 * Movies released in winter tend to be higher rated than any other season, while movies released in summer tend to be lower rated.
+Much of this may be attributed to the high profile action movies that are usually released during this time frame.
+While full of great CGI and visuals, storylines generally fall by the wayside.

 ![Average Rating of Movies by Season](images/Rating_by_Season.png)

 * Movies released in summer bring in the most revenue overall, while autumn tends to bring in the lowest revenue.
+Summer is generally viewed as the peak time to release highly anticipated movies since families have the most amount of free time during this section of the year.
+This may explain why the revenue figures are so high.

 Revenue_by_Season

 * Movies released in the winter have longer run times than those released any other time of year.

 ![Average Movie Duration by Season](images/Duration_by_Season.png)

+## Average Revenue Over Time

+* Insert analysis here

+## Rating Impact on Average Revenue

+* Insert analysis here

+## Impact of Duration on Revenue

+* Insert analysis here